sinansevgi/Best-Sellers-Catalog/README.md

 > - View the API key on the App Details tab.
 > - Confirm that the status of the API key is Approved.

-- Once you get your api key create file name `.env` in project root folder.
+- Once you get your API key create a file named `.env` in the project's root folder.
 ```bash
 touch .env
 ```
-- Paste below statement with your api key placed in specified location.
+- Paste the below statement to the newly created `.env` file with your API key placed in the specified location.
 ```
 REACT_APP_ACCESS_TOKEN='REPLACE_WITH_YOUR_API_KEY'
 ```